Undergraduate Major in Social Work

 Degree Plan & Courses

-A total of 50 credits is required in Social Work for completion of the B.A. degree in which grades of “C” or better must be earned.
-Grades of “C-” are unacceptable in core Social Work courses and in cognate courses taken in Psychology and Sociology.strong> A student who has two (2) unsatisfactory grades in a given core Social Work course will not be permitted to enroll for a third time.
+A total of 56 credits is required in Social Work for completion of the B.A. degree in which grades of “C” or better must be earned.
+Grades of “C-” are unacceptable in core Social Work courses and in cognate courses taken in Psychology and Sociology.
+A student who has two (2) unsatisfactory grades in a given core Social Work course will not be permitted to enroll for a third time, unless the student petitions for a third and final attempt, and that petition is approved by the Department Chair.
 Therefore this student must meet with their faculty advisor for further academic guidance.

 No more than three grades below a “C” may be earned in all other courses.
 Where courses are part of a liberal arts content area, students may not earn consecutive grades of C- or below in the represented discipline.
 A grade below a “D” will not be accepted for credit.